WaylonWalker/waylonwalker.com/pages/blog/pyflyby.md

 `pyflyby` does not sort imports into paragraphs or by category.
 When it needs to add new imports.
-It will find the last paragraph of imports in your file, add the new one, and sort that paragraph alphebetically.
+It will find the last paragraph of imports in your file, add the new one, and sort that paragraph alphabetically.

 ``` python
 from collections import Counter